 Matt Nable is a writer and actor.
-He wrote and starred in The Final Winter (2007), an independent Australian film that has since been released internationally, and has since appeared in Riddick alongside Vin Diesel, East West 101, Underbelly: Badness and Brothers in Arms: Bikie Wars.
-He’s set to appear in Gallipoli which Channel 9 will air in 2015 and has just secured a major role in the hit US series, Arrow.
+He stars in The Killer Elite alongside Clive Owen and Robert De Niro, and 33 Postcards alongside Guy Pearce.
+He wrote and starred in The Final Winter (2007), an independent Australian film that has since been released internationally, and appears in Riddick alongside Vin Diesel, East West 101, Underbelly: Badness and Brothers in Arms: Bikie Wars.
+Two of his screenplays are currently in development.
 With his wife and three children, Matt divides his time between Sydney and Los Angeles.
-He is the author of the novels We Don't Live Here Anymore (Penguin, 2009), Faces in the Clouds (Penguin, 2011) and Guilt (Penguin, 2015).
+He is the author of the novels We Don't Live Here Anymore (2009) and Faces in the Clouds (2011).

 Eileen Naseby is the author of Ursula, which was published by Pier 9, an imprint of Murdoch Books.
 Eileen established Australia’s leading stock footage archival film library, Film World.
 With Film World and Murdoch Books, Eileen produced the ‘Australian Memories’ series of photographic books, showcasing images from Film World’s Cinesound Movietone Archive.
 Eileen has received several fellowships to Varuna – The Writers’ House in the Blue Mountains of NSW, and is at work on a novel.

 - Ursula : A Voyage of Love and Drama (Murdoch Books, 2006)